 The Biggest Investing Mistake that 90% Beginners Make!

-After 10 months, you checked the returns from both those stocks and found that the current price of stock A has moved to Rs 180.
+After two years, you checked the returns from both these stocks and found that the current price of stock A has moved to Rs 180.
 On the other hand, the market price of company B has fallen to Rs 60.
 What would you do next?

-Would you sell stock A and book the profit of 80%?
+Would you sell stock A and book a profit of 80%?
 Or Would you sell stock B to get rid of your losing stock?

-I would give the answer to this question in a few minutes.
+I will give the answer to this question in a few minutes.
 But first, let’s discuss another scenario in a similar context.

 Let’s say, you have a garden where you’ve planted three vegetables- Ladyfinger, tomatoes, and Cabbage.

 Out of the three, Ladyfinger and tomatoes are doing exceptionally well.
 They are growing big and healthy.
 And that’s why you are able to make huge profits by selling them.